Blog

 Boundary Dam power station in Saskatchewan, Canada, is currently the only operating coal plant in the world with commercial scale CCS.

-“Pollution abatement refers to technology applied or measure taken to reduce pollution and/or its impacts on the environment.
-The most commonly used technologies are scrubbers, noise mufflers, filters, incinerators, waste—water treatment facilities and composting of wastes.”
+“Pollution abatement refers to technology applied or measure taken to reduce pollution and/or its impacts on the environment.”

-So ‘unabated’ refers to the underlying industrial process prior to (or in the absence of) the application of pollution control measures.
+So ‘unabated’ refers to the underlying industrial process before (or in the absence of) the application of pollution control measures.

-These definitions consistently recognise the purpose of abatement is to reduce CO2 emissions to defined levels; additional technology investments are necessary to achieve this; in the absence of such measures, coal power generation should cease.
-This regulatory approach puts the onus on power plant owners and operators to either fit CCS technology or retire the power plant.
+Overall, definitions of CO2 abatement consistently recognise the purpose of abatement is to reduce emissions to defined levels.
+Additional technology investments are necessary to achieve this and in the absence of such measures, coal power generation should end.
+This regulatory approach puts the onus on power plant owners and operators to either fit CCS technology within a given timeline or otherwise retire the coal power plant.

-The IEA’s Net Zero Energy report analysed milestones for emissions reduction and sectoral transformation to enable the world to achieve net-zero emissions by 2050.
-It applied the definition highlighted above and identified the need for:
+The IEA’s 2021 Net Zero Energy report analysed milestones for emissions reduction and sectoral transformation to enable net-zero emissions by 2050.
+It identified the need for:

 • No new unabated coal plants approved for development in 2021